Ada-Developers-Academy/core-pses/09/tictactoe.checkpoint.md

 Imagine working on software that determines the winner of a game of Tic Tac Toe.
 For more information on the rules of Tic Tac Toe, check out [the wiki here](https://en.wikipedia.org/wiki/Tic-tac-toe).

-Create a function named `tic_tac_toe_winner` that is responsible for determing the state of a Tic Tac Toe board - Either no player has won yet, it's a tie, `'X'` won, or `'O'` won.
+Create a function named `tic_tac_toe_winner` that is responsible for determing the state of a Tic Tac Toe board: no player has won yet, it's a tie, `'X'` won, or `'O'` won.
 - This function should take in 3x3 matrix as a parameter
     - Each element is either an `'X'`, `'O'`, or empty string `''`
 - This function should have a return value of: